PhotonicsTUL/PLaSK/doc/xpl/grids.rst

          Specification of the horizontal axis.

-         :attr required start: Position of the first point on the axis. (float [µm])
+         :attr required start: Position of the first point on the axis. (float, µm)
-         :attr required stop: Position of the last point on the axis. (float [µm])
+         :attr required stop: Position of the last point on the axis. (float, µm)
          :attr required num: Number of the equally distributed points along the axis. (integer)

 .. xml:tag:: <mesh type="regular1d"> [regular1d]